 Privacy Comparison: Ancestry, 23andMe, My Heritage, Helix, and Family Tree DNA

 23andMe is the second most popular DNA testing kit, claiming over 1 million customers.
 Their pricing ranges from $99 to $199 depending on which services you choose.
 Like Ancestry, they have a detailed Privacy Center, but they do not offer a chat service.
 When I emailed in privacy questions, it took them a little over 24 hours to respond, but their response was thorough.
 23andMe does give you the option to have your saliva disposed after testing; they will otherwise keep it for up to 10 years.
-Finally, their partnership with GlaxoSmithKline has raised questions around the monetization of consumer data.
-Like Ancestry, their practices are in line with other DNA testing companies in the industry, so they also receive a privacy score of 3 out of 5.
+Finally, their focus on the health data market and their partnership with GlaxoSmithKline has raised serious concerns about the monetization of consumer data, so they also receive a privacy score of 2 out of 5.

 Privacy Score: 2/5

 Family Tree DNA

 Privacy Rating: 4/5